greenwave-1/GTS/README.md

 - A lot of logic that shouldn't be in menu.c is, needs to be moved to other files.
 - Other things I can't think of right now...

+## Usage:
+Grab the latest release in [Releases](https://github.com/greenwave-1/GTS/releases).

+The two files that are important are `GTS_GC.dol` and `wii.zip`.

+`GTS_GC.dol` is for GameCube.
+Place the file in a location that you can launch it from.
+Having a way to load [Swiss](https://github.com/emukidid/swiss-gc) is preferred.
+This file should also be used for Dolphin.

+`wii.zip` is for Wii.
+Extract the zip to the Wii's SD card, and launch from the Homebrew Channel.

 ## Building:
 - Install devkitpro
   - [Follow the instructions for your device from here](https://devkitpro.org/wiki/devkitPro_pacman)